Periodic orbit evaluation of a spectral statistic of quantum graphs without the semiclassical limit: Evaluation of the variance

-where $\mathcal{P}_0^n$ is the set of primitive pseudo orbits of length $n$ with no self-intersections and $\widehat{\mathcal{P}}_{N}^n$ is the set of primitive pseudo orbits of length $n$ with $N$ self-intersections, all of which are $2$-encounters of length zero.
-We can use $n$ as the last term in the sum, as an orbit of length $n$ cannot have more than $n$ self-intersections.
+where $\mathcal{P}_0^n$ is the set of primitive pseudo orbits of length $n$ with no self-intersections and $\widehat{\mathcal{P}}_{j}^n$ is the set of primitive pseudo orbits of length $n$ with $j$ self-intersections, all of which are $2$-encounters of length zero.
+The sum is finite and we can use $n$ as the last term in the sum, as an orbit of length $n$ clearly cannot have more than $n$ self-intersections.

-The first term in (\ref{eq:variancefinal}) is straightforward to explain.
-From (\ref{eq:DFTmatrix}) we see that, for a pseudo orbit of $n$ bonds, $|A_{\bg}|^2=1/2^n$.
-If $\bg$ has no self-intersections it is not possible to reorder the bonds of $\bg$ to produce a different pseudo orbit with the same length.
-Hence $\mathcal{P}_{\bg}=\{\bg \}$ and $C_{\bg}=1/2^n$.
-However, if $\bg$ has one or more self-intersections it is possible to rearrange sections of $\bg$ to produce other pseudo orbits of the same length.
-We will see that typically, if $\bg$ has self-intersections, $C_{\bg}=0$.

-A self-intersection is a section of a pseudo orbit that is repeated in the pseudo orbit.
-The repeated section can be one that appears in more than one of the orbits in the pseudo orbit or is repeated multiple times in a single periodic orbit or some combination.
-If a section is repeated three or more times there will also be preceding and subsequent sections that are repeated fewer times, as there are only two incoming and two outgoing bonds at each vertex.
-We call the maximally repeated section the encounter.
-An $l$-encounter is an encounter that is repeated $l$ times in the pseudo orbit.

-Figure \ref{fig:encounter} shows a subgraph from which we can construct pseudo orbits with self-intersections.
-In the figure, the encounter is the sequence of adjacent vertices $\enc=(v_0,\dots,v_{r})$ where $r$ is the length of the encounter.
-Sequences of adjacent vertices joining the end of an encounter to the start of an encounter are called links.
-A pseudo orbit can be defined by specifying the sequences of links in each orbit.
-Consider $\bg=(\gamma_1,\dots, \gamma_m)$ where there are no self-intersections in $\gamma_2,\dots,\gamma_m$ and $\gamma_1 = (1 \, 2)$, by which we mean the orbit follows link $1$, then the encounter, followed by link $2$, and the encounter a second time,

-then $\bg$ has a $2$-encounter.
-Similarly, we could define a primitive pseudo orbit with a $3$-encounter by taking $\gamma_1=(1\,2\,3)$.
-In this case there are bonds preceding and following the encounter that are repeated twice, $(s_2,v_0)$ and $(v_r,f_2)$.
-If $v_0=v_r$ there are no bonds in the encounter, and we have an encounter of length zero.
-While the previous examples had the encounter repeated in a single orbit we could define a pseudo orbit with a $2$-encounter by taking $\gamma_1=(1)$ and $\gamma_2=(2)$ with the remaining orbits not intersecting any other orbit.
-Finally, we also point out that pseudo orbits with an $l$-encounter with $l>2$ can repeat links.
-So $\gamma_1=(1\,2\,3\,2)$ defines an orbit with a $4$-encounter which uses link $2$ twice.

-The goal is to show that, for most primitive pseudo orbits with self-intersections, $C_{\bg}$ is zero.
-While this requires technical steps for certain classes of pseudo orbits, in each case the result relies on a parity argument.
-The parity argument is straightforward when $\bg$ has a single $l$-encounter of positive length and no repeated links.
-The set of partner orbits of the same length $\mathcal{P}_{\bg}$ is labeled by the symmetric group $S_l$.
-So, for example, if $\bg$ has a single $3$-encounter, $\gamma_1=(123)$, there are six primitive partner pseudo orbits $\bg'$ with the same length that correspond to replacing $\gamma_1$ with an element of